Day 6: Cinches

 Double Column Tie

 You can transform a single column tie tied around two limbs into a double column tie by adding a cinch.
+We will explore more ways to tie two columns together in Week 29.

 Tying two parallel legs is a great way to drill cinches.
 This is one of the many variations of the mermaid tie.

-Explore with cinches using the mermaid tie or something else of your creation
+Explore with cinches using the mermaid tie or something else of your creation with two parallel columns.

-- The cinch rope is flat between the two columns
+- The cinch rope is flat between the two columns.

 - How much friction do you need before and after cinching to keep things solid?